DOULA SUPPORT SERVICES BY LETTY

 I can also provide general assistance with the running of the household, including some light housework, such as laundry, washing up, shopping, cooking, plant and pet care, errands and any other reasonable requests.

-My Postnatal Doula Support Fee is from £17 per hour.
+My Postnatal Doula Support Fee is £21 per hour (includes travel).

-I also offer overnight support from £20 per hour.
+I also offer overnight support at £22 per hour.

 A minimum deposit of 20 hours due on booking and we can then make week to week arrangements.
 Please ask me for further payment information.